 Fly to Agra and explore the UNESCO site of Agra Fort

 Today we fly from Varanasi to Agra, home to the inimitable Taj Mahal.
-After lunch at the hotel, we head out to explore Agra Fort, a UNESCO World Heritage Site that is more of a walled city than a fortress.
+We’ll head out to explore Agra Fort, a UNESCO World Heritage Site that is more of a walled city than a fortress.
 Its vast walls embody the power and wealth of the Mughal leaders who built it.
-After a tour of its interior, we return to the hotel for an evening at leisure and dinner on your own.
+After a tour of its interior, return to the hotel for an evening at leisure, with dinner at the hotel.

 Touring the magnificent Taj Mahal in the morning and evening

-Unforgettable Moment: This morning, we visit India’s most iconic landmark, the magnificent Taj Mahal.
+This morning, we visit India’s most iconic landmark, the magnificent Taj Mahal.
 This UNESCO World Heritage Site, a splendid marble wonder, was built by Shah Jahan as a mausoleum for his favorite wife, Mumtaz Mahal.
-After time to take it all in, we return to our hotel for lunch on your own and an afternoon at leisure.
+After time to take it all in, we’ll enjoy lunch at a local restaurant before an afternoon at leisure.
 Late this afternoon, we’ll embark on the “Taj at Sunset” tour.